FrancescaCrucinio/FrancescaCrucinio.github.io/_pages/about.md

   - /about.html
 ---

 I am a Tenure Track Assistant Professor (RTT) in the [Department of Economics, Social Studies, Applied Mathematics and Statistics](https://www.esomas-en.unito.it/do/home.pl) at the University of Turin.
-I am also affiliated with the ["de Castro" Statistics Initiative](https://www.carloalberto.org/research/statistics-initiative/) at the Collegio Carlo Alberto.
+I am also a [Collegio Carlo Alberto affiliate](https://www.carloalberto.org/person/francesca-romana-crucinio/) and a member of the ["de Castro" Statistics Initiative](https://www.carloalberto.org/research/statistics-initiative/).

 I am interested in Monte Carlo and interacting particle methods (e.g. importance sampling, sequential Monte Carlo, Markov chain Monte Carlo, McKean-Vlasov stochastic differential equations) both from a methodological and a theoretical point of view.